tkuebler/FishnetNatPunch/readme.md

 ## Getting started doing dev

 The repo is organized as a Solution, with multiple projects.
 It should import into any C# IDE without a problem.
-The LiteNetLib needs to be added as a source submodule due to differing platform compile flags (at least that is what the docs said).
+The LiteNetLib and Mono.NAT projects are added as a source submodule due to differing platform compile flags and ensuring the right version.

 - After you have cloned the repo you will want to do the following commands in the root of the project to pull in the LiteNetLib.
 	- ```git fetch; git submodule init; git submodule update```